 Commissions a node.
 Changes a node's status from 'New' to 'Commissioning' to 'Ready'.

 Any time a node's underlying networking or disk subsystem has changed it should be re-commissioned.
 Typically, you would mark the node as 'Broken' (see below), implement maintenance, and then Commission.

 Deploys a node.
-Changes a node's status from 'Ready' to 'Deploying' to 'Deployed'.
+Changes a node's status from 'Ready' (or 'Allocated') to a deployed status.
 Includes action 'Power on'.

 If unsuccessful, the status becomes 'Failed deployment'.

 Note that Juju, often used in conjunction with MAAS, also uses the term "deploy" to mean "deploy an application".